Chicken Pot Pie Recipe with Cream of Chicken Soup: How to Make It Fast

 Step 6: Assemble the Pot Pie

-Remove the filling from heat and allow it to cool slightly for 2-3 minutes—this prevents the bottom crust from becoming soggy.
-Evenly distribute the filling after pouring it into the prepared pie shell.
+To keep the bottom crust from getting soggy, remove the filling from the heat and allow it to cool for two to three minutes.
+Evenly distribute the filling inside the prepared pie casing.
 Place the second pie crust over the filling when it has been unrolled.
-Cut off any extra dough, then seal the edges by crimping them.
-Make four or five slits in the top crust so that steam can escape while it bakes.
+Trim off any extra dough, then bind the edges with a crimp.
+To allow for the escape of steam during baking, cut four or five slits on the top crust.

 Step 7: Apply Egg Wash and Bake

-To make an egg wash, whisk together the egg and water.
-Use this mixture to evenly brush the top crust, ensuring a golden-brown finish.
-After the oven has been warmed for 30 to 35 minutes, or until the crust is gorgeously golden and the filling is bubbling through the slits, place the pie on a baking sheet (to catch any possible overflow) and bake it.
+To make an egg wash, mix the egg with water.
+Brush the mixture evenly over the top crust to achieve a golden-brown hue.
+Put the pie on a baking sheet to avoid spills.
+Bake for 30 to 35 minutes, or until the crust is beautifully browned and the contents is bubbling through the slits.

 Step 8: Rest and Serve

 Allow the finished pot pie to rest for 10 minutes before serving.
-This critical resting period allows the filling to set slightly and makes serving cleaner and easier.
-The wait will be challenging with the irresistible aroma filling your home, but your patience will be rewarded with perfectly sliceable portions.
+This critical resting period allows the filling to firm up slightly and makes serving cleaner and easier.
+The wait will be hard with the irresistible aroma filling your home, but your patience will be rewarded with perfectly sliceable servings.

 Nutritional Information